 From location to past claims, a whole range of factors make up your home insurance premium and impact the price you pay for it.
-We’ve created this handy guide to break this all down.
-So you are fully in the know when it comes to your insurance price.
+We’ve created this handy guide to break this all down, so you can be fully in the know.

 Changes to your personal details